-The SAO administers the co-curricular program and offers a variety of services that include:
+The Student Activities Office administers the co-curricular program and offers a variety of services that include:

-- Games and Equipment Use (Frisbees, footballs, soccer balls, volleyballs, wiffle balls and more)
+- Games and equipment use (Frisbees, footballs, soccer balls, volleyballs, whiffle balls, and more)

 Get involved in campus life!
 Students are encouraged to participate in (or even start new) clubs and organizations, the MxCC Student Senate, and other various special events sponsored by Student Activities.